riccardodesanti/riccardodesanti.github.io/_pages/about.md

 - Optimization (Convex, Submodular, on Probability Spaces)
 - Stochastic Optimal Control
 -->

+I serve as a mentor for [LeadTheFuture](https://leadthefuture.tech), aiming to inspire young minds.
+In my spare time, I seek to understand life as intelligent computation through biochemistry, surf, and nature.

 Feel free to [reach out](mailto:rdesanti@ethz.ch) if you wish to collaborate, exchange ideas, or seek thesis supervision.